 Electric vehicles produce less emissions now because the electric grid is getting cleaner compared to those traditional internal combustion engine cars.
 With these cleaner EVs, 99 percent of the country is in a region where electricity emissions would be lower than a 50 miles per gallon (MPG) gasoline vehicle.
 This trend, especially the NOx reduction in Michigan, is illustrated by an estimation and shown in Table 1.
 This will mitigate harmful air pollution and GHG emissions associated with gasoline and diesel vehicles.
 It will correspondingly result in improved air quality in the cities where light-duty traffic and vehicle concentration are higher, especially during summer months.
-In total, nearly 40% of the DCFC charging stations funded by this program to date are located in Michigan air quality priority areas.
-Ten counties (Wayne, Oakland, Monroe, Macomb, St. Clair, Livingston, Washtenaw, Muskegon, Berrien, and Allegan counties) are designated by the US EPA as non-attainment areas for the 2015 ozone standard, which include the areas that have historically borne a disproportionate share of adverse impacts from emissions in southeast Michigan.
+This program prioritizes site locations in areas designated by the U.S. EPA as nonattainment for ozone, sulfur dioxide (SO_2), or nitrogen oxides (NO_x) under the National Ambient Air Quality Standards (NAAQS), as well as in areas targeted for emission reductions of these pollutants.
+As a result, a significant portion of the DCFC charging stations funded through the program are in Michigan air quality priority areas.
+Several counties (Wayne, St. Clair, Muskegon, Allegan, and Berrien counties) are designated by the US EPA as non-attainment areas for the 2015 ozone standard.
+These include parts of southeast Michigan that have historically experienced a disproportionate share of adverse impacts from emissions.